 AliExpress is an online shopping site that represents another option for consumers who traditionally purchase items through eBay.
-Both sites provide distinct advantages for their customers and deciding which one to shop with often comes down to personal preferences.
-Proponents of either site can make strong arguments for choosing one over the other.
+In the AliExpress versus eBay battle, both sites provide distinct advantages for their customers and deciding which one to shop with often comes down to personal preferences.
+Proponents of either website can make strong arguments for choosing one over the other.

 As a vendor for products that are shipped directly from China, AliExpress offers many goods you won’t find on eBay, simply because eBay sellers don't think the market outside of China is big enough to warrant carrying the merchandise.
 So, if you’re looking for a hard-to-find product specific to China and the neighboring region, AliExpress may be the place to shop.

 People who hesitate to use PayPal when they purchase goods also may find it easier to shop on AliExpress.
 All of the sellers on that site accept most major credit cards.
 Finding a seller on eBay who accepts credit cards can be difficult.

 While the prices for identical goods may be better on AliExpress, high shipping fees can offset those savings.
 Remember that AliExpress sellers ship most of their goods out of mainland China.
 That means you’ll not only incur the freight charges, but you may also wait weeks for the shipment to arrive.
 If you need something by a particular date, say for a wedding or birthday, buying it on eBay means it's more likely to arrive on time.

 eBay accepts payments through PayPal, which makes it a better choice for shoppers who don’t want to use their credit cards online.
 PayPal reportedly places a high premium on cybersecurity, going so far as to hire hackers to search for vulnerabilities in its system.
 If you're worried about identity theft, using PayPal on eBay should provide some measure of comfort.